vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 Custom data source functions do not appear as standalone Building Blocks (unlike built-in data source functions), so we must use one of these universal function runners.

-In our case, the function has a return value, so we use *Run function with return value*:
+In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

 ## Submitting a complex parameter to an extension function